-- 1. Contact Residence Life at (717) 361-1197 as soon as possible for information about the procedures for moving out of the Residence Hall, and to inquire about the housing registration process.
+- Contact Residence Life at (717) 361-1197 as soon as possible for information about the procedures for moving out of the Residence Hall, and to inquire about the housing registration process.
 Housing is guaranteed for residential students upon re-entry within the two semesters following the medical withdrawal. - 2.
 Contact Disability Services at (717) 361-1227 to discuss accommodations during the re-entry process.
 It may be necessary to provide documentation from your health care provider in order to support requests for accommodations. - 3.
+Petition Academic Standing Committee for return if on academic contract and/or probation at the time of the Medical Withdrawal. - 4.
 Consult with Financial Aid and the Business Office regarding implications for individual financial aid and the Institutional Refund Policy.

-For more information about a voluntary medical withdrawal, contact Dr. Bruce Lynch, Director of Student Wellness.
+For more information about a voluntary medical withdrawal, contact Dr. Bruce Lynch, Director of Counseling and Health Needs.